New York-New York Hotel and Casino: Interior

 The interior was designed by Yates-Silverman Inc. The casino is meant to resemble various areas of New York, including Broadway, Central Park, Greenwich Village, Times Square, and Wall Street.

 The central area of the casino floor was named Central Park and featured lamps, fake trees, and a large façade depicting the New York Stock Exchange Building.
 A high roller gaming area was designed to resemble the Rockefeller Center promenade.
 Cobblestone pathways lead past various eateries and retail shops with mock building façades.
 A food court, designed with architect Hugh Hardy as a consultant, was created to resemble Little Italy, Manhattan.

 Reception

 In the late 1990s, New York-New York won various accolades from the Las Vegas Review-Journal in its annual "Best of Las Vegas" awards.
 These included best Strip hotel and best hotel architecture (1997), best Las Vegas Architecture (1998), and coolest building in Las Vegas and best hotel theme (1999).
 It also won a Thea award in 1998 for Outstanding Achievement.

-Paul Goldberger of The New York Times wrote, "On one level, this is the most ridiculous building imaginable, a cynical slap in the face at the notion that time and history carry some weight in the experience of place.
+Architecture critic Paul Goldberger of The New York Times wrote, "On one level, this is the most ridiculous building imaginable, a cynical slap in the face at the notion that time and history carry some weight in the experience of place.
 On another level, it is an earnest, eager celebration of a world far away from Las Vegas, and it couldn't be more entertaining".
-Architecture critic Nicolai Ouroussoff, writing for the Los Angeles Times, called New York-New York a "freakish apparition".
+Another critic, Benjamin Forgey of The Washington Post, wrote that the skyscraper replicas "are made, literally, out of Styrofoam (on a steel backing) – they don't exactly have the feel of bricks and mortar.
+More important, the scale is so out of whack that, despite its immense size, the building has the look and feel of a giant toy."
+Critic Nicolai Ouroussoff, writing for the Los Angeles Times, called New York-New York a "freakish apparition".